teamallnighter/tetrad-blog-site/_people/grady-nerio.md

 - board
 thumbnail: "/uploads/2017/11/14/filipe-almeida-192048 (1).jpg"
 sub_heading: Head of Board
-email: grady@belkirkcollege.com
+email: grady@Tetradcollege.com
 linkedin: ''
 layout: 'person'
 ---

-Grady Nerio joined the Belkirk Board in 2015.
+Grady Nerio joined the Tetrad Board in 2015.

 Grady received his Ph.D in Mechanical Engineering from Stanford in 1978, and has worked with prestigious companies such as Boeing and Lockheed Martin.